26 Interesting Facts About Tanzania

 A map of Tanzania (Shutterstock)

-8. The Tanzanian flag is made up of green and blue triangles separated by a black diagonal stripe with yellow borders.
-Black represents the people, green agriculture and the land, yellow the country’s mineral wealth and blue the Indian Ocean.
+7. The Tanzanian flag is made up of green and blue triangles separated by a black diagonal stripe with yellow borders.
+Tanzania’s flag is one of the relatively few national flags that uses a diagonal band

 The flag of Tanzania flying in front of a blue sky